jxnl/blog/docs/writing/posts/distribution.md

 2. I needed to be noticeable in my field, especially considering going on a speaking tour.

+aside: This is from the transcript of this [video](https://www.youtube.com/watch?v=R9ODCbYbx5c), I tried the AI eye contact feature and it came out a bit creepy.

 <!-- more -->

 ## Initial Recognition